react-component/progress/README.md

 ## License

-rc-progress is released under the MIT license.
+@rc-component/progress is released under the MIT license.